 Purebred cats may be ‘breeder, show or pet’ quality.
 A breeder is just that, and should only be sold to a registered breeder.
-A show quality cat means it meets the standard and is a good example of the breed.
-A pet quality cat means it may have a slight fault somewhere, which is almost always cosmetic…be it a white spot where there shouldn’t be one, a kinked tail or some other minor fault.
-Pet quality make great cats, and are usually sold less than a show quality cat.
+A show quality cat means it meets the standard and is an excellent example of the breed.
+A pet quality cat means it may have a slight fault somewhere, which is almost always cosmetic.
+This may be a white spot where there shouldn’t be one, a kinked tail or some other minor fault.
+Pet quality make great cats and cost less money than a show cat.

-Ragdolls should be groomed daily to prevent any mats in their semi-longhaired coat.
-This will only take 10 minutes and is a good way to spend some time with your cat.
-Regularly check your cat’s claws, especially the front ones, and if they become too long, they can be trimmed back 2-3 mm.
+Groom your Ragdoll daily to prevent mats forming, this will only take 10 minutes and is an excellent way to spend some time with your cat.
+Trim the front claws every 4-6 weeks.
 Both grooming and claw trimming should begin in kittenhood.

-Dental care is important not only for your Ragdoll’s teeth but his overall health.
-Teeth can be cared for with a special cat toothbrush and toothpaste (never use human toothpaste on your cat), or you can give him chunks of human grade steak or chicken necks 2-3 times a week.
+Dental care is essential not only for your Ragdoll’s teeth but his overall health.
+Brush the teeth daily with a cat toothbrush and toothpaste (don’t use human toothpaste), or give him chunks of human-grade steak or chicken necks 2-3 times a week.

-When you bring your Ragdoll home, you should have been told by his breeder what food he has been eating.
-If you decide to change this, do so gradually, over a few days.
-He should be fed a premium diet, be it commercial, home made or a combination of both.
-Once weaned, your Ragdoll will have no need to drink milk, all that is required is clean, fresh drinking water.
+Feed your Ragdoll the same food his breeder fed him if you decide to change this, do so gradually, over a few days.
+He should be fed a premium diet, be it commercial, homemade or a combination of both.

 An annual health check is essential for all cats.